 A few examples of dishes from our current menu are featured opposite.

-Our à la carte menus work out at around 300 dh for 3 courses, excluding the cost of inexpensive Moroccan wines.
+Our à la carte menus work out at around 300 dh for 3 courses, excluding the cost of inexpensive but good quality Moroccan wines.
 In addition to these two à la carte menus, offering French and Moroccan specialities, we also offer a daily-changing, 3-course table d'hote menu (200 dh), with more limited choice, comprising our dishes of the day.
 Vegetarian options are included in both a la carte menus.

 Moroccan evenings: subject to numbers, these are organised on a regular basis, usually in the dining patio between bar and restaurant, and include a traditional Morocan menu with entertainment provided by local musicians and dancers.

-Included in room prices, this will usually take the form of a varied, generous buffet including fruit, freshly squeezed local oranges, home-made yoghurts, bread, viennoiseries and pastries.
-Eggs and home-made pancakes are cooked to order, the latter being a local speciality served with honey.
+Included in room prices, this will usually take the form of a varied, generous buffet including fruit, freshly squeezed local oranges, delicious home-made yoghurts, bread, viennoiseries and pastries.
+Omelettes and home-made pancakes are cooked to order, the latter being a local speciality served with honey.
 Continental breakfasts may be taken in bedrooms or, where possible, on adjoining terraces.